 Trusts and wills are frequently discussed as estate planning documents, and with good reason.
 Though similar, they protect your interests in different situations and different ways.

 A will establishes your wishes for your property and assets after death.
 A will can appoint guardians for minors and distribute assets, but is subject to probate, the process in which the court oversees the payment of debts and distribution of property.
+If you're looking for the best probate attorney, we can help you as well.

 Like a will, a trust is a method of protecting assets and property for distribution to beneficiaries after the death of the settlor (the person who made the trust).